APRILIA RACING S.R.L.

 The objectives of the operating unit must be adequately defined and communicated to all relevant levels, in order to clarify and share the general approach of the same.

-Risks associated with the achievement of objectives must be identified, periodically providing for adequate monitoring and updating:
+Risks associated with achievement of the objectives must be identified, periodically providing for adequate monitoring and updating:

 • negative events, potentially capable of threatening business continuity as well as protection of the environment, must be subject to specific risk assessment and alignment of protection and control systems;